santosderek/Imgur-To-Folder/README.md

 You should now be able to list and download your Imgur favorites.

-This step will no longer be needed for later favorites downloads.
+This step will no longer be needed for future favorites / account downloads after install.

 ### Imgur Rate Limiting.